AxLabs/go-yubico-hsm-example/README.md

 ### Linux (Ubuntu)

-Go the [SDK release website](https://developers.yubico.com/YubiHSM2/Releases/), and select the package that is aligned to your Linux distro and version.
-For example, if you have Ubuntu 22.04, you will choose the file [`yubihsm2-sdk-2023-11-ubuntu2204-amd64.tar.gz`](https://developers.yubico.com/YubiHSM2/Releases/yubihsm2-sdk-2023-11-ubuntu2204-amd64.tar.gz).
+Visit the [SDK release website](https://developers.yubico.com/YubiHSM2/Releases/) and select the package that is aligned to your Linux distro and version.
+For example, for Ubuntu 22.04, choose the file [`yubihsm2-sdk-2023-11-ubuntu2204-amd64.tar.gz`](https://developers.yubico.com/YubiHSM2/Releases/yubihsm2-sdk-2023-11-ubuntu2204-amd64.tar.gz).

-After the download, extract it:
+After downloading, extract it:

 ```shell
 tar -xvzf yubihsm2-sdk-2023-11-ubuntu2204-amd64.tar.gz
 cd yubihsm2-sdk
 ```

-Install:
+To install:

 ```
 apt --fix-broken -y install $(ls ./*.deb | grep -v './libyubihsm-dev')
 ```

-This command will install all `*.deb` files with the exception of the `libyubihsm-dev`, which is not strictly necessary.
+This command installs all `*.deb` files except the `libyubihsm-dev` one, which is not strictly necessary.

 You might need to add a `udev` rule.
 Create the file `/etc/udev/rules.d/` and add the following content: